Fused Causal Attention Kernel

 Background

-Subsequent versions improved throughput through better parallelism strategies and hardware-specific optimizations:
+Subsequent versions improved throughput through better parallelism and hardware-specific optimizations:

 Task